tharper07/Springboard-DSC-Projects/Capstone Project 1/Capstone 1 Proposal.md

 4. For elementary schools, are the state MCAS results for charter schools significantly different from their neighboring public schools?

+5. Can we predict the success of a school from any of the above features?
+Also, if we were to collect similar data from previous years, would there be a trend in changing populations that we could use to predict the demographics of charter and public schools in the future?

 ## Method

 To answer the above questions, I will attempt the following: